 2021 Child Tax Credit Calculator

-If you want to see how much money you'll get, answer the four questions in the calculator below and we'll give you a customized estimate of the amount you'll receive in advance from July to December (based on monthly payments) and how much you'll be able to claim as a child tax credit on your 2021 tax return.
+If you want to see how much money you'll get, answer the four questions in the calculator below and we'll give you a customized estimate of the amount you'll receive each month in advance from July to December and how much you'll be able to claim as a child tax credit on your 2021 tax return.

-[Stay on top of all the new stimulus bill developments – Sign up for the Kiplinger Today E-Newsletter.
+[Stay on top of personal finance developments – Sign up for the Kiplinger Today E-Newsletter.
 It's FREE!]

 Pre-2021 Child Tax Credit Amount

-For the 2020 tax year, the child tax credit is $2,000 per qualifying child.
-It's gradually phased-out (but not below zero) for joint filers with an adjusted gross income (AGI) of $400,000 or more and for other taxpayers with an AGI of $200,000 or more.
+For the 2020 tax year, the child tax credit was $2,000 per qualifying child.
+It was gradually phased-out (but not below zero) for joint filers with an adjusted gross income (AGI) of $400,000 or more and for other taxpayers with an AGI of $200,000 or more.

 New Phase-Out Scheme for 2021

 Under the American Rescue Plan, the 2021 increase (i.e., the extra $1,000 or $1,600) is gradually phased-out for joint filers with an AGI of $150,000 or more, head-of-household filers with an AGI of $112,500 or more, and all other taxpayers with an AGI of $75,000 or more.
 However, the increase can't be reduced below zero (other limitations to this reduction will apply as well).